-Ladies, warm weather is upon us.
-What should be your response when you notice that a sister in Christ is wearing provocative clothing?
-Will you love your brothers in Christ enough to pray for that sister, get to know her well enough so that you can, as God directs, talk to her about how her clothing choices might be affecting her brothers as they battle with lust?
+Ladies, what should be your response when you notice that a sister in Christ is wearing clothing that is provocative?
+Will you pray for that sister, build the kind of relationship with her so that you can, as God enables, talk to her about how her clothing choices might be affecting her brothers as they battle with lust?

 Isn't that what Hebrews 12:16 would call us to do?

-When God's Word says, "See to it that no one is sexually immoral," that's our corporate responsibility, to work hard at getting rid of anything in our church family that might undermine God's good goal for sex, or put positively, to do everything we can to protect and promote God's sacred, joy-producing purposes for sexual intimacy within our marriages.
+When God's Word says, "See to it that no one is sexually immoral," that's our corporate responsibility, to work hard at getting rid of anything in our church family that might undermine God's good goal for our sexuality, or put positively, to do everything we can to protect and promote God's sacred, joy-producing purposes for intimacy.

 I'll say it again.
-We're in this race together!
+We are pilgrims in progress together.

 4. We ought to be concerned when we see any hint of worldliness in our church.
 Verse 16 continues, "See that no one is sexually immoral, or is godless like Esau."
-The Greek word for "godless," babelos, describes the unhallowed life, the life that's lived without an awareness of or interest in God, a "completely earthbound life," as Barclay puts it.[4]
+The Greek word for "godless," babelos, describes the unhallowed life, the life that's lived without an awareness of or interest in God, a "completely earthbound life," as Barclay puts it.5

 If you want an example of that kind of person, think of Esau.
-Rather than being spiritually minded, Esau was a secular-minded man, a sensual man, a man who did what produced immediate gratification with little thought of the future.
-He was a man who followed his fleshly instincts.
+Rather than being spiritually minded, Esau was a sensual, secular-minded man who did what produced immediate gratification with little thought of the future.
+He followed his fleshly instincts.
 That's why he married two women of the world, Hittite women who worshipped pagan deities and not the true and living God (Gen. 24:34-35).
 It's also why he sold his inheritance rights for a single meal, for his stomach mattered to him more than God's redemptive purposes for his family.
 And then later, of course, he regretted his choice and even cried about it, but it was too late.
 As verse 17 puts it, "He could bring about no change of mind, though he sought the blessing with tears."

 What should be our attitude towards the spirit of Esau, the spirit of worldliness, and how should we respond when we see it cropping up in ourselves or in our brothers and sisters?

 See to it that no one is godless like Esau, says the writer to the church.
 And when we do see it, it ought to produce great alarm in our hearts that results in swift action.

 A godless person is a person who acts like God isn't there.
-Do Christians ever do that?
 Beloved, when we do things that we wouldn't do if we knew God was standing there watching, we are being godless.
 We are living life exactly the way the world lives it, hence, we are being worldly.
 And any hint of worldliness in our church ought to concern us greatly.

-Beloved, if we're serious about finishing well together in the race of the Christian life, we need to get serious about our corporate responsibilities.
-We need to work together to pursue peace and holiness.
-And we need to work together to get rid of anything that would cause a brother to miss the grace of God, any root of bitterness, any expression of sexual immorality, and any evidence of godlessness and worldliness.
+Beloved, as pilgrims in progress, we need to take seriously our corporate responsibilities.
+To work together to pursue peace and holiness.
+To work together to get rid of anything that would cause a brother to miss the grace of God, any root of bitterness, any expression of sexual immorality, and any evidence of godlessness and worldliness.

-But why?
-If we're going to get involved in each other's lives the ways just discussed, that's pretty radical, isn't it?
-So why should we?
-The fact is, what we do should always flow out of who we are.
-And who are we?
-That's the very issue the writer addresses next for us.
+Now, the call to do life together in the ways we've just considered raises a question.
+Which is, why?
+This is pretty radical.
+So why should we embrace these corporate responsibilities?
+The answer is this.
+What we do should always flow out of who we are.
+And that's the very issue the writer addresses next for us.

 II.
-We need to get serious about our corporate identity (18-24).
+As pilgrims, we have a corporate identity (18-24).